If you have a medical condition that the College should be aware of, please complete the relevant form and return to the Information Centre.

 There are several opportunities to disclose support needs at the college:

-- At pre entry by disclosing on the application form.
+- At the time of application by disclosing on the application form.

-- At enrolment you will be invited to disclose support needs.
+enrolmentyou will be invited to disclose any support needs.

-- Once on course we have several measure in place to identify students who need extra help.
+coursewe have several measurein place to identify students who need extra help.